We've finally brought support for searching with multiple Railcards to TrainSplit.

 You can now search for journeys using multiple Railcards in a single booking, while still getting the benefit of split tickets.

-Up to three different Railcards can be applied across passengers, and TrainSplit will work out the right combination of tickets behind the scenes.
+Up to three different Railcards can be applied across passengers, and we will work out a suitable combination of tickets behind the scenes.

 Why this matters